Frequently asked questions

 I don’t live in Australia, can I work with you?

-Unfortunately, I’m only able to offer sex therapy to Australian citizens, residents and people currently based in Australia or New Zealand.
+Unfortunately, we’re only able to offer sex therapy to Australian citizens, residents and people currently based in Australia or New Zealand.

 Have another question?
 Get in touch.